nycdatasci/bootcamp/Docker/docker-quickstart.md

 ### 2.3 Run a Container

-Run the following command in your CLI to start a docker container:
+The command to run a docker container can include different options:

 ```
-docker run -it --rm \
+docker run -it -d --rm \
 -p hostPort:containerPort \
 -v host-src:container-dest \
 <docker IMAGE>
 bash
 ```

-Flags:
+Options:
 - `-it` runs a container in interactive processes.
+- `-d` (optional) runs a container in the background in detached mode
-- `--rm`(optional) removes the container when it exits or when the daemon exits.
+- `--rm` (optional) removes the container when it exits or when the daemon exits.
-- `-p hostPort:containerPort`(optional) forwards a container᾿s port to the host.
+- `-p hostPort:containerPort` (optional) forwards a container᾿s port to the host.
-- `-v host-src:container-dest`(optional) mounts a host directory the container so files can be shared between them.
+- `-v host-src:container-dest` (optional) mounts a host directory the container so files can be shared between them.
-- `bash` starts the command line of the container in the terminal.
+- `bash` (optional) starts the command line of the container in the terminal.
   - Depending how the image was built, you may or may not need it.

 ### 2.4 Stop a container